MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsMeetingPolicy.md

 ### -Copilot

-This policy gives admins the ability to choose if copilot will be enabled with a persisted transcript or a non-persisted transcript.
+This policy gives admins the ability to choose if Copilot will be enabled with a persisted transcript or a non-persisted transcript.

 ```yaml
 Type: String